Home page

 Brief Biography

-Amer’s clinical, research, and policy interests are in minority mental health, specializing in the Arab and Muslim American minorities.
-She has around 50 publications, including two papers in American Psychologist: The flagship journal of the American Psychological Association (APA), and two landmark books focused on counseling Muslims and Arab American psychology.
-In 2016 her co-edited book Handbook of Arab American Psychology received the Evelyn Shakir Non-Fiction Award at the Annual American Book Awards by the Arab American National Museum (a Smithsonian affiliate).
-In 2019 she received a national Scopus Award in Psychology, representing Egypt's highest-impact scholarship in psychology.
+Amer has received many accolades for her pioneering work related Arab and Muslim American minorities.
+She has around 50 publications, including two papers in American Psychologist, the flagship journal of the American Psychological Association (APA), and two landmark books focused on counseling Muslims and Arab American psychology.
+In 2016 her co-edited book Handbook of Arab American Psychology received the Evelyn Shakir Non-Fiction Award at the Annual Arab American Book Awards by the Arab American National Museum (a Smithsonian affiliate).
+The book is listed in a timeline of important moments in psychology’s history in Kassin et al.’s introductory psychology textbook Essentials of Psychology.
+Her co-edited book Counseling Muslims has sold more than 2,000 copies and is translated in Italian and Turkish.
+In 2019 she received a national Scopus Award in Psychology that was co-administered by Egypt’s Minister of Higher Education and Minister of Education, representing the country’s highest-impact scholarship in psychology.
 In 2020 she was honored with the Award for Distinguished Contribution to Psychological Scholarship by the American Arab, Middle Eastern, and North African Psychological Association.
-Amer has been a keynote speaker at professional conferences in many countries, including US, UK, Malta, and Italy.
+In 2023 she was selected by the American Psychological Association to be featured in the documentary film Representation Matters, highlighting 30 diverse influential psychologists.
+Amer has been a keynote speaker at professional conferences in many countries, including US, Canada, UK, Malta, and Italy.

 Amer received her PhD in clinical psychology from the University of Toledo, Ohio, in 2005.
 She completed her pre-doctoral internship at the Connecticut Mental Health Center and The Consultation Center at the Department of Psychiatry, Yale University School of Medicine.
-In 2006, she was awarded the annual American Psychological Association’s Award for Distinguished Graduate Students in Professional Psychology for her outstanding and innovative leadership in addressing the mental health needs of Muslim and Arab Americans.
+In 2006, she was awarded the annual American Psychological Association’s Award for Distinguished Graduate Student in Professional Psychology "for her outstanding and innovative leadership in addressing the mental health needs of Muslim and Arab Americans".
 She then pursued a two-year postdoctoral specialization in ethnic/racial behavioral health disparities at the Program for Recovery and Community Health, also housed at the Yale Department of Psychiatry.
-This was as the sole recipient of the 2005-7 APA Minority Fellowship program’s Postdoctoral Fellowship in Mental Health and Substance Abuse Services.
-She taught as an adjunct professor for the community psychology master’s program at the University of New Haven.
+This was as the sole recipient of the 2005-7 APA Minority Fellowship Program’s Postdoctoral Fellowship in Mental Health and Substance Abuse Services.
+In parallel, she taught as an adjunct professor for the community psychology Master’s program at the University of New Haven.
 This was followed by an assistant clinical professor position at the Yale Department of Psychiatry that overlapped with her arrival at AUC in 2007.
 Amer is a licensed psychologist in the state of Connecticut.

 Research Interest

-Amer’s primary research program focuses on minority mental health in the US, particularly racial/ethnic disparities in behavioral health.
+Amer’s primary research and policy interests revolve around racial/ethnic and religious disparities in behavioral health.
 Disparities include poorer mental health status, reduced service access, poorer quality of care, and poorer service outcomes for minority groups.
 She is interested in how immigration experiences, acculturation stressors, discrimination/ stigma, and minority status contribute to these disparities and the roles of culturally competent services and community-based programming in eliminating the inequalities.
-Within this framework, her specialization is in the much-ignored Muslim American and Arab American populations, particularly in the hostile post-9/11 socio-political context.
-From 2007 to 2010, she served as the editor-in-chief for the Taylor and Francis Journal of Muslim Mental Health.
-Moreover, due to the paucity of psychometrically sound instruments for use in minority research, she developed an interest in measure development, particularly Rasch rating scale analysis.
+Within this framework, she has specializations in the Muslim American and Arab American populations, particularly in the hostile post-9/11 socio-political context.
+To enhance scholarship and community practice focused on these populations, she has worked on psychometrically sound instruments for use in minority research and analysis of applications of ethical codes of practice.

 • Acculturation and mental health of adult Arab Americans